sitphp/commands/doc/9_creating_application.md

         $output = $this->getOutput();
         $output->writeLn('doing something ...');
     }

 }
 ```

-The tool manager class should extend the `SitPHP\Commands\ToolManager` class and implement the `make` method.
+Then create your tool manager class.
+It should extend the `SitPHP\Commands\ToolManager` class and implement the `make` method.

 ```php
 class YourToolManager extends \SitPHP\Commands\ToolManager{